Laura-Sierra/TreeDomPy/README.md

 # TreeDomPy
-TreeDomPy is an user-friendly tool to make blastP alignments, phylogenetic trees and to annotate domains
+TreeDomPy is an user-friendly tool to make blastP alignments, phylogenetic trees and to annotate domains using a Tkinter graphical interface.